You will find below all the info you need to know about the tour. I divided it into expanding sections to make it easier to read 🙂

 Additional points to note: As you are probably coming a long way, you may want to consider visiting other countries nearby such as Thailand, Bali etc. You may also want to also consider volunteering at one of our projects either in India or other countries in the area: That can be a wonderful experience.
 I can recommend a few projects if you are interested.
 Normally to volunteer you need to commit for at least a month but it depends on the project.

 Sometimes, if there is enough interest, we do a 10-14 day extension to the tour and visit places such as Thailand, Singapore and Bali.
 In that case I help coordinate (book/buy tickets and hotels) but beyond that it is open.
 We/I will be happy to guide and advise, but will not take responsibility for the program which will be a collective effort.
 We did it a few times and it was a lot of fun 🙂 If you would be interested let me know well in advance, as we would need at least 2-3 people interested in order to make it happen.
-Some help towards our travel expenses would be appreciated but not expected.
+Some help towards our travel expenses would be appreciated as neither of us have other source of income.

 Cost & Discounts for the full tour (in USD):